Than Four Combined Decades

-Our experienced mold damage claims lawyers in Florida, Mississippi, Louisiana, California and Puerto Rico understand that most insurance policies do not cover mold damage.
+Our experienced mold damage claims lawyers in Florida understand that most insurance policies do not cover mold damage.
 In fact, some directly exclude it, making the financial recovery process even more difficult for our residents.

 The fact is, your mold damage was almost certainly caused by water damage from rainwater during a storm, a busted pipe, or a sewage breach that was caused by flooding.
 Mold cannot exist or grow without wet conditions, making the source of the mold the cause of your insurance claim.

 The insurance company will certainly fight this logic and remain steadfast in their stance that mold is not covered in your policy.
-Before you accept their unreasonable approach to denying your mold damage claim, contact our experienced lawyers at The Morgan Law Group in Florida, Mississippi, Louisiana, California and Puerto Rico today at 888-904-2524 to schedule a free consultation.
+Before you accept their unreasonable approach to denying your mold damage claim, contact our experienced lawyers at The Morgan Law Group, P.A. in Florida today at 888-904-2524 to schedule a free consultation.
 We will review your claim and insurance policy to create solutions for your full financial recovery.

 If you have suffered mold damage to your home or business and the insurance company is delaying, denying, or underpaying your claim, call us today for a Free Consultation 888-904-2524.
-We have offices throughout Florida, Mississippi, Louisiana, California and Puerto Rico to assist policyholders.
+We have offices throughout Florida to assist policyholders.
 We have a “No Recovery, No Fee” policy meaning that unless we recover on your behalf, there is no cost to you.

 Property Damage Claims